Welcome to today's edition of the Rush 24-7 podcast.

 It is entirely understandable that Barack Obama's way of dealing with Syria in recent weeks should have elicited responses ranging from puzzlement to disgust.

-Even members of his own party are despairingly echoing in private the public denunciations of Obama as incompetent, bungling, feckless, amateur-ish, and in over his head coming from his political opponents on the right as well.
+Even members of his own party are despairingly echoing in private the public denunciations of Obama as incompetent, bungling, feckless, amateurish, and in over his head, coming from his political opponents on the right as well.

-How else to characterize a president who declares war against what he calls a great evil, demanding immediate extirpation, and the next breath announces that he'll postpone taking action for at least ten days, then goes off to play golf before embarking on a trip to another part of the world.
+How else to characterize a president who declares war against what he calls a great evil, demanding immediate extirpation, and the next breath announces that he'll postpone taking action for at least 10 days, then goes off to play golf before embarking on a trip to another part of the world.

 As if this were not enough, he also assures the perpetrator of that great evil that the military action he will eventually take will last a very short time and will do hardly any damage.

-Unless that is, he fails to get the unnecessary permissions he sought from Congress, in which he might not even take any military action at all.
+Unless, that is, he fails to get the unnecessary permissions he sought from Congress, in which he might not even take any military action at all.

 That is a great paragraph.

-That summarizes exactly where we are, draws the red line against a great evil, then in the next breath says he's gonna postpone taking any action until Congress gets back, despite people being nerve gassed, then he goes out and plays golf and plans another trip, then comes back, then says, by the way, I'm not gonna do this unless Congress goes along with me, and then goes and plays golf.
+Then in the next breath, he says he's going to postpone taking any action until Congress gets back, despite people being nerve-gassed that he goes out and plays golf and plans another trip, then comes back, then says, by the way, I'm not going to do this unless Congress goes along with me, and then goes and plays golf.

 There's more.